zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 - **Components:** V, S, C (2)
 - **Duration:** Concentration, Up to 1 minute

 Choose one creature you can see within range.
 Thick ropes of earth loop around the creature from the ground.
 The target must succeed on a Strength saving throw, or its speed (if any) is reduced to 0 feet for the spell’s duration.
 An airborne creature affected by this spell safely descends at 60 feet per round until it reaches the ground or the spell ends.
+Whilst on the ground, the creature is considered grappled.

 _Derived from [Earthbind](https://roll20.net/compendium/dnd5e/Earthbind)_